ferrocyante/Switch-Tabs/README.md

 | `Shift + →` | Search in Tab (when media is present) |
 | `Shift + ←` | Input Search in Active Tab (when media is present) |

-When no media is present, `→` and `←` open Search in Tab and Input Search directly.

 ### Search Mode

 | Shortcut | Action |